zeroguard/zeroguard-cli/README.md

 * `-L --log` - Enable logging
 * `-S --log-stdout` - Send log messages to STDOUT instead of STDERR if logging is enabled.
-* `-C --no-config` - Ignore configuration file even if it exists
 * `-h --help` - Print help message and exit
 * `-q --quiet` - Do not output any informational messages
 * `-v -V --version` - Print ZG CLI version and exit